 More information is available on the physical activity page.

-The healthy weight dashboard which includes benchmarking against statistical neighbours and trends over time for adult and children’s weights.
+The NCMP dashboard which includes benchmarking against statistical neighbours and trends over time for children’s weights from the National Child Measurement Programme (NCMP).
 Analysis is also included at sub-city levels and by deprivation.

 The physical activity dashboard presents a range of data regarding physical activity, to provide intelligence to help drive strategic decision making, such as the Southampton Physical Activity and Sport Strategy and Cycling Southampton.
 Analysis includes benchmarking against statistical neighbours and trends over time.
 Some indicators include analysis at a sub-city level.

-Childhood obesity linked analysis of changes in weight status in Southampton between Reception year and Year 6.
+Childhood obesity linked analysis of changes in weight status in Southampton between Reception year (4-5 year olds) and Year 6 (10-11 year olds) and child growth.

 Analysis of the food environment and location of fast-food premises and supermarkets in Southampton